krateoplatformops/krateo-lab/krateo-composable-finops/step4/text.md

 Let's start from the bare config-sample.yaml in the repository finops-operator-exporter.

-We will only consider the exporterConfig for this tutorial. sample-config.yaml:
+We will only consider the exporterConfig for this step.
+The sample is organized as follows:
 ```
 apiVersion: finops.krateo.io/v1
 kind: ExporterScraperConfig